 Trial of Class E Airspace at Ayers Rock

-Airservices is proposing to trial the utilisation of Class E airspace above the existing Common Traffic Advisory Frequency (CTAF) from 1,200ft (A012) in the form of new Class E control area steps, replacing the current Class G airspace at Ayers Rock.
+Airservices is proposing to trial the utilisation of Class E airspace above the existing Common Traffic Advisory Frequency (CTAF) from 5,500ft (AMSL) in the form of new Class E control area steps, replacing the current Class G airspace at Ayers Rock.
+It was initially planned to conduct this trial from 1,200ft (AGL), however after feedback was received from airspace users and stakeholders, the decision was made to change the airspace design to provide a better service to all airspace users of Ayers Rock.

 Subject to approval from the Civil Aviation Safety Authority (CASA), the proposal will only affect Instrument Flight Rules (IFR) operating aircraft, allowing them to receive a surveillance based separation service from air traffic control.